The Greek Ecclesiastical Historians of the First Six Centuries of the Christian Era (6 vols.)

 A continuation of Eusebius’s work, Socrates recounts the history of the Church from the rule of Constantine to the year 439 in seven parts.
 Thought to be an even treatment of the Church, this understated and simple history differs from Eusebius’s work as it also gives a secular account of history as well.

-A reportage of the same era that Socrates covered, Sozomen presents another characterization of this time in history providing historians and theologians with corroboration of many of the depicted people and events.
-The accounting of monastic communities in Sozeman’s books has proven to be exceptional, likewise, his work on early missionary activities is captivating.
+Covering the history of the Church from the rule of Constantine to the year 439, Sozomen presents another characterization of this time in history—providing historians and theologians with corroboration of many of the depicted people and events.
+Discussion of monastic communities in Sozeman’s books has proven to be exceptional, as is his work on early missionary activities.

 A continuation of the work of Eusebius, Socrates, Sozomen, and Theodoretus, Evagrius’s important work historicizes the Nestorian and Monophysite controversies of the fifth and sixth centuries, as well as providing an absorbing commentary on the many subjects he documents.